The 6 roles of Werner Krauss in Jud Süß (1940)

 "When you were with Goebbels, you felt like a child walking through a dark forest as it crackles along the path." –– Werner Krauss, 5 März 1949, Hamburger Abendblatt.

 "The time of Hitler demanded political consciousness.
 It was different to play an evil Shylock under the direction of [Max] Reinhardt in 1921, than to work under the Nazis in the film JUD SÜß.
 Werner Krauß, who was never a hypocrite, and who was not at all pleased with the sympathy of Hitler, should have realized that this film was not made for the sake of the film, but to create material against the Jews, so that his roles would be misunderstood politically.
 But here he failed.
-It was precisely such a brilliant talent that found its limits here." --Herbert Ihering (1888-1977) in Werner Krauß, ein Schauspieler und das Neunzehnnte Jahrhundert, Verlag Nowerk 8, 1997
+It was precisely such a brilliant talent that found its limits here." --Herbert Ihering (1888-1977) in Werner Krauß, ein Schauspieler und das Neunzehnnte Jahrhundert, Verlag Nowerk 8, 1997.
+[Photo RIGHT, Krauss as Shylock, Vienna 1943 press photo.]

-[Above: The film script owned by Werner Krauss with his notations about each of the six characters he performed in the feature film. ]
+[Above: The film script owned by Werner Krauss with his notations of new dialogue for Council Levy added to the script during the film shoot.]

 From our Film Stills Collection, film lobby cards of four of the Jewish characters Werner Krauss portrayed: